awawa-dev/HyperHDR/README.md

 ### FAQ:

-**You don't need to use HDR source for usage of HyperHDR.
-You can just benefit from: significant higher performance for captured video stream from USB grabber over Hyperion NG,  capability of using multithreading to avoid bottleneck resources, support for modern USB grabbers under Windows 10/Linux/macOS, decicated fast USB LED drivers (HyperSerialEsp8266 and HyperSerialWLED) or SPI driver (HyperSPI), screen grabbers including DirectX11 with HDR tone mapping, improved image to led colors averaging new algorihtms, music capabilities and few tweaks that minimize blinking at the dark scenes.**
+**You don't need to use an HDR source to use HyperHDR.
+You can just benefit from: high performance & optimized video proccessing, capability of using multithreading to avoid bottleneck resources, support for modern USB grabbers under Windows 10/Linux/macOS, decicated fast USB LED drivers (HyperSerialEsp8266, HyperSerialESP32 and HyperSerialWLED) or SPI driver (HyperSPI), screen grabbers including DirectX11 with HDR tone mapping, easy to use JSON API (both POST and GET), easy to setup automatic video signal detection, music capabilities and anti-flickering filter for best movie experience.**

 Use linux 'top' command with per core view (press 1) or preferable 'htop'.
 On Rpi 2/3/4 max limit is 400% (4 cores per 100%). **The problem will occure when one of the core's usage is close to the 100% limit, not when overall usage is for example between 200-300% where each core if far from the individual limit.**

 Check the performance statistics that are updated every minute in System➔Log page.

-Use YUV(YUY2) / XRGB(RGB32) encoding format if it's possible.
-It provides better quality and lower CPU usage.
+Use preferable YUV(YUY2) or XRGB(RGB32) encoding formats if it's possible.
+They provide better quality and lower CPU usage.

 We do not support driving WS281x or especially SK6812 LED strips directly from the Raspberry Pi.
 If you made it and it works, fine, but most of our users weren't so lucky.
-You should use external ESP8266/ESP32 (preferable with CH340G or CP2104 onboard) and voltage level shifter.
+You should use external ESP8266/ESP32 (preferable with CH340G or CP2104 onboard) and the voltage level shifter. :warning:

 Usage of WS281x LED strip with Rpi directly (PWM mode) requires _root_ privilages.
 Otherwise you may get _'Error message: mmap() failed'_ ([read more](https://github.com/awawa-dev/HyperHDR/issues/52)) :warning:

 It's possible to switch off/on HDR tone mapping remotely with home automation system.
-You can build commands for HyperHDR using out JSON API playground :new:
+You can build commands for HyperHDR using our JSON API playground :new:

 **Before and after HyperHDR LUT correction on HDR/BT2020 video that was broken by the USB grabber.\